miridoro/miridoro.github.io/about/index.md

 <!-- <center><a href="http://taylantatli.github.io/Moon"><b>Moon</b></a> is a minimal, one column jekyll theme.</center> -->

-<h3> My background in computational and lab-based biochemistry allowed me to develop my analytical problem-solving skills, as well as to expand my creativity by designing my own projects.
-My love for computers and coding brought me on the Web Development path, and I cannot wait to embark and grow in my new career as a web developer.</h3>

-<p>I am a full-stack web developer currently based in London, with a background in bioinformatics and molecular biology.</p>
+<h2> I am a full-stack web developer currently based in London, with a background in computational biology.</h2>

 <!-- ## Preview